-2. AeroFarms – a NJ indoor farmer marketing their technology to prospective vertical farmers.
-AeroFarms grows a wide variety of leafy greens without sun or soil in a fully controlled indoor environment using a root misting system for faster harvest cycles, predictable results, food safety and less environmental impact.
+2. AeroFarms – an NJ indoor farmer marketing their technology to prospective vertical farmers.
+AeroFarms grows a wide variety of leafy greens without sun or soil in a fully controlled indoor environment using a root misting system for faster harvest cycles, predictable results, food safety, and less environmental impact.

 3. AG Leader – offers the complete package of precision farming tools from planting to harvest and from the desktop to the field.
 Its AgFiniti platform equips farmers with the right information at the right time to boost productivity while adding confidence to the many decisions made every day.

 4. Aris – is a Dutch engineering and systems provider.
-Many of their projects are integrated with vision and robotics that identify, grade, sort and analyze everything from orchids to chickens, from potted plants to seedlings.
-Using their systems, nursery clients can then grade and robotically cut branches which can then be potted.
+Many of their projects are integrated with vision and robotics that identify, grade, sort, and analyze everything from orchids to chickens, from potted plants to seedlings.
+Using their systems, nursery clients can then grade and robotically cut branches that can then be potted.

-7. Blue River Technology – a pioneer in computer vision and robotics, that provides crop protection with See & Spray machines that precisely monitor and treat each plant in the field.
-By applying herbicides to weeds only, they dramatically reduce the quantity of chemicals used.
-Blue River has developed tractor-towed robots capable of sensing each plant and applying the right amount of input–all in real time.
+7. Blue River Technology – a pioneer in computer vision and robotics that provides crop protection with See & Spray machines that precisely monitor and treat each plant in the field.
+By applying herbicides to weeds only, they dramatically reduce the number of chemicals used.
+Blue River has developed tractor-towed robots capable of sensing each plant and asking the right amount of input–all in real-time.

 9. Clearpath Robotics – provides self-driving vehicle technology and services to markets that span industrial materials handling, mining, military, aerospace, and agriculture.
 It is a global leader in unmanned vehicle robotics for research and development.

-10. CMW Horticulture – a UK integrator and reseller of a whole range of horticultural equipments such as greenhouse and nursery automation products including Logiqs mobility and handling systems.
+10. CMW Horticulture – a UK integrator and reseller of a whole range of horticultural equipment such as greenhouse and nursery automation products including Logiqs mobility and handling systems.

-11. Deepfield Robotics – a young start-up of the Robert Bosch Start-up GmbH, offering a modular agricultural robot that deals with weeds and maximises crop yield.
+11. Deepfield Robotics – a young startup of the Robert Bosch Start-up GmbH, offering a modular agricultural robot that deals with weeds and maximizes crop yield.

-12. Demtec – a long established Belgium-based maker of a wide range of horticultural machinery including potting machines, seeders, planters and transplanters.
-Many of these processes have integrated industrial and mobile robots into their systems.
-Demtec robotics also play a big part in flat and shelf handling, packaging, palletization, and shipping.
+12. Demtec – a long-established Belgium-based maker of a good range of horticultural machinery that includes potting machines, seeders, planters, transplanters, etc. Most of these processes integrated industrial and mobile robots into their systems.
+Demtec robotics plays a big role in flat and shelf handling, palletization, packaging, and shipping.